Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In addition to the Qbank, you also get access to Kaplan’s essay bank.
 This is a library of past essay prompts with model answers.
 You can choose to just read and review the past essays for your own knowledge building, or you can work the samples yourself for practice.

-If you choose to write some practice essays yourself, you can submit them to Kaplan for a free grading by one of the staff attorneys, as many times as you want.
-That’s right, you get unlimited essay feedback.
+If and when you choose to write some practice essays yourself, you can submit them to Kaplan for a free grading by one of the staff attorneys, as many times as you want.
+Yes, you get unlimited essay feedback.

 Another aspect of Kaplan’s practice that I liked was the “Qformative.”
 This function is essentially a series of exercises on a particular bar topic that tests a deeper layer of understanding.
 Rather than just giving you replicated MBE questions, it gives you one MBE question, followed by tangential questions around that one question.